ky-ler/ky-ler/README.md

 ### 🔭 What I'm Building

-I'm currently building a full-stack Kanban-style project management application.
+I'm currently building a full-stack project management application.

-You can check out the main repository here:
+You can check out the repository here:
 * **[kanban](https://github.com/ky-ler/kanban)**

 ---